nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-Commands with prefixes are used in the command line, the user menu (`[F2]`), and the file associations.
-By default command prefixes are: `ps:` (console output) and `vps:` (viewer output).
+Commands with prefixes are used in the command line, user menu, and file associations.
+Command prefixes are:

+- `ps:` console output and console input
+- `vps:` viewer output and input dialogs

 Console output may be transcribed to a file, use `Start-Transcript` and `Stop-Transcript` for starting and stopping and `Show-FarTranscript` for viewing the output.

-PowerShell scripts opened in the editor can be invoked by `[F5]`.
+PowerShell scripts opened in the editor may be invoked by `[F5]`.
 The key is hard-coded.
 The output is shown in the viewer.

-See [Examples].
+**Examples**

-Commands with console output, prefix `ps:`
+Commands with console output and console input use prefix `ps:`

+    ps: Get-Process Far
-    ps: Get-Date
+    ps: Read-Host User
-    ps: 3.14 / 3
-    ps: [math]::pi / 3

-Commands with viewer output, prefix `vps:`
+Commands with viewer output and input dialogs use prefix `vps:`

-    vps: Get-Process
+    vps: Get-Process Far
-    vps: Get-ChildItem $env:TEMP -Recurse -Force

-Commands starting UI or background jobs, normally prefix `ps:`

-    ps: $Far.Message("Hello world")
+    vps: Read-Host User

+Commands with no output and input may use any prefix:

-    ps: Get-Process | Out-FarList -Text Name | Open-FarPanel
+    ps: Get-Process Far | Out-FarPanel
-    ps: Start-FarJob { Remove-Item C:\TEMP\LargeFolder -Recurse -Force }

-**Accelerators**

-You can reduce typing by "Easy prefix" and "Easy invoke" macros, see [FAQ].
+    vps: Get-Process Far | Out-FarPanel

+See more [Examples].

 **Command history**

-Most of commands are added to the PowerShellFar command history automatically.
+Commands are usually added to the PSF command history.
 A command is not added if it ends with "#".
-This may be useful for commands in the user menu (`[F2]`) and the file associations.
-Such commands are not typed manually and should not pollute the history.
+Use this for user menu and file association commands.
+They are not typed manually and should not pollute the history.

 *********************************************************************